KatinkaBou/SecurityAnalysisPASSEncrypt/README.md

 	- Plaintext Recovery Using Hints Attack

 In Table 7.1 of my thesis we provide security estimations for concrete parameters.
-The link of the thesis will folllow, once it has been published.
+The link of the thesis will follow, once it has been published.

 The following files of this repository provide the necessary material to verify those security claims.